3 new academic programs that can change your future

 Augustana will be offering three new academic programs: a film and new media major and minor, integrated health minor and disability minor.
 These options round out a list of over 90 areas of study you can choose from at Augustana College.

-1. Film and new media major and minor
+1. Film major and minor

 2. Integrated health minor